Swedish central banker flags uncertainty over coronavirus impact

 “There is genuine uncertainty and we have to deal with the uncertainty at the pace we get more clarity on what direction the economy is heading,” Ingves told reporters after a speech.

-The Riksbank held rates unchanged at zero this month and said that it expected no change in policy for the coming years.
-(Reporting by Simon Johnson; Editing by Alexander Smith)
+The Riksbank held rates unchanged at zero this month and said that it expected no change in policy for the coming years. [nL8N2AC2IT]